Skip to main page content

 Stalking

 A form of criminal harassment prohibited by the Criminal Code of Canada.
-It involves behaviours that occur on more than one occasion and which collectively instill fear in the victim or threaten the victim/target’s safety or mental health.
+It involves behaviours that occur on more than one occasion and which collectively instil fear in the victim or threaten the victim/target’s safety or mental health.
 Stalking can also include threats of harm to the target’s friends and/or family.
 These behaviours include, but are not limited to non-consensual communications (face-to-face, phone, email, social media); threatening or obscene gestures; surveillance; sending unsolicited gifts; “creeping” via social media/cyber-stalking; and uttering threats.

 Survivor